qntlb/numerical-methods-summation-exercise/README.md

 The main task of this exercise is to provide a *numerically stable* summation to the method `getSum`.

-For large vectors or values with different sizes, naive summation may result in accumulation of rounding errors.
+For large vectors or values with different sizes, naive summation may result in the accumulation of rounding errors.
 Your code should avoid this.